AntwonbKelly/Directory-and-File-Renamer/README.md

 3. Selecte Remove Characters

-After Remove Characters is pressed, The characters will be removed from subdirectories within the main directory.
+After Remove Characters is pressed, The string of characters will be removed from subdirectories within the main directory.